dracony/fig-standards/proposed/task-meta.md

 1. Summary
 ----------

-Almost every framework includes a toolset for running background tasks, cron jobs, deployment and more.
-These usually provide a set of predefined tasks that are configured and combined to achieve some specific goal.
+Automation tools allow developers to setup frequently used processes such as building, deployment and testing.
+They feature sets of predefined tasks which are used as building blocks for process definition.
-Common examples of such tasks would be copying a file on the filesystem, executing a database query, etc.
-Each such library provides its own set of guidelines on how new tasks should be added to its disposal, thus forcing the developer to creating multiple adapters or supporting only a limited subset of libraries.
+Examples of such building blocks might be copying a file on the filesystem, executing a database query, running a command on a remote server, etc. Since these are pretty common on across libraries this leads to redundancy in task implementation also forcing 3rd-party developers to create multiple adapters or supporting only a limited subset ofautomation tools.

-2. Why Bother?
+2. Aim
 --------------

-This proposal presents a simple API that task runner libraries might expect the tasks to implement.
+This proposal aims to create a minimal API to allow task implementations to be reused in multiple automation toolsets.
-It will also attempt to make these tasks easily portable and pluggable, but this is not the primary goal.

 3. Scope
 --------